Suyashjagtap16/SyntecxHub_Task-01/task-03/README.md

-# 🎬 Netflix Movies Exploratory Data Analysis (EDA)
+# 📊 TASK - 3 : Project 2 🎬 Netflix Movies Exploratory Data Analysis (EDA)

 This project is part of my **Data Science Internship at Syntecxhub**.